cOpEtriNe/Natural-Disaster-Survival-GUI/README.md

 this was a script i randomly threw together and though it was ok so i upload it here.

 the autofarm can get u ez wins to flex on da n00bz!!1!!1

+Issues i have found:

+the blizard or snow can kill you.
+IF you find issues report to me on the issues tab on github